 This version also used HTML tables, making use of opaque PNG images for cell backgrounds – creating a nice effect with a fixed attachment background image.
 I realised that 24 bit PNG files weren’t supported by some older browsers… so I later decided to remove the opaque backgrounds.

 I also used some space to place AdWords – hoping I would make some easy bucks when hundreds of people clicked on them.
 It didn’t quite materialise!

 Perhaps my SEO skills were not up to scratch.. but I think the site looked cool.
 Although, opaque PNG imagery doesn’t render in some older browsers, so I decided to re-build it again.

 Website in 2011

-This was the re-design (released in 2011) in which I tried to focus much more on SEO techniques & browser compatibility.
+This was the re-design in which I tried to focus much more on SEO techniques & browser compatibility.
 It still used some HTML tables, but with more CSS divs & styling.

 The website was performing fairly well in search engines.
 Any local searches concerning graphic design listed me in the top 10 – often number one.
 In national search results it ranked quite well when searching for “design for print” or “bespoke calendars” along with a few more random searches.

 Website in 2013